zzonyo/trust-docs-test/source/index.html.md

 | Live Date Time (UTC+8) | Change Detail |
 |-----                   | -----         |
+| 2019.06.05 18:00|Huobi introduced API Key permission management, allow user to assign 3 permissions to each of their API Keys: Read-only, Withdraw, and Trade.
+Please check each endpoint below for its permission type.
+Only the API Key with proper permission could access the respective endpoints.
 | 2019.06.10 00:00|The query window of 'GET /v1/order/orders' and 'GET /v1/order/matchresults'will be changed to 2 days on June 10th.
 | 2019.05.15 10:30| Add a new endpoint to allow a user to tranfer fund between spot account and future contract account.
 | 2019.04.29 20:30| Add new interface for historical order querying within 48 hours.
 With the launching of this new endpoint, the existing REST endpoint “v1/order/orders” will be kept in service.
 However, the new endpoint “/v1/order/history” will have better service level than the “/v1/order/orders”, especially when the service loading exceeds the threshold of our system, which means in some extremely cases, “v1/order/orders” would become unavailable, but “/v1/order/history” would be kept alive.
 Meanwhile, Huobi is planning to have a delegated data service to support users’ demands on long-term history data.
 Once this new service become available, the “v1/order/orders” will be deprecated.
 We will keep you informed promptly once the timeline determined.